Natively (Linux)

 $ NODE_NAME=antidote@127.0.0.1 bin/antidote stop

-Logs and data can be found in the respective directories in the directory denoted by ROOT_DIR_PREFIX (default: no prefix, current working folder).
+Logs and data can be found in the respective directories in the directory denoted by `ROOT_DIR_PREFIX` (default: no prefix, current working folder).